e-marshall/tutorials/_sources/endmatter/other_resources.md

 # Other resources

-(*I think this should be moved to a section/page at the end that has general info about book like references, citation, glossary (if using) etc*
-)
 Throughout this book, we reference a number of resources on different topics.
-This page contains all of the external resources referenced in this book organized by subject:
+This page contains the external resources referenced in this book organized by subject:

 ## Xarray-specific resources